Saturday, November 7, 2009

 Virginia

 The Brown and Chris are returning today from a trip to Charlottesville to visit with many a friend there.
-Just in the last year, we have had several friends relocate there, so before baby Joseay comes to invade our family with extra love and diaper changes, Chris decided she should mosey on up to UVA town and tell everyone hello.
+Just in the last year, we have had several friends relocate there, so Chris decided she should mosey on up to UVA town and tell everyone hello.
 I am sure she will have lots of stories and pictures to post, but I will leave that for when she returns and recovers.
 But it sounds like Brown has been a champ, dealing with plane flights, new people, disrupted nap schedules and having fun to boot.

 Saturday, August 29, 2009